-According to the Substance Abuse and Mental Health Services Administration, people often suffer from both a substance use and a mental health disorder.
-Due to the prevalence of co-occurring disorders, it is vital to understand substance abuse statistics of people living in Meriden.
-Here are some statistics from the Connecticut Department of Mental Health and Addiction services about substance use by Meriden residents:
+According to the Substance Abuse and Mental Health Services Administration, people often suffer from both substance use and mental health disorder.
+Due to the prevalence of co-occurring disorders, it is vital to understand the substance abuse statistics of people living in Meriden.
+Here are some statistics from the Connecticut Department of Mental Health and Addiction Services about substance use by Meriden residents:

 - 28 percent report alcohol as their primarily abused substance compared to 34.63 percent statewide.

 - 10 percent were arrested for marijuana according to 2004 rates.

 - 8 percent report cocaine as their primarily abused substance, compared to 14 percent statewide.